-The responsible behavioral traits make tourists act responsibly during their visit to any destination.
-Dr. E. Siva Nagi Reddy (2001), has mentioned about the unique features of this Wildlife Sanctuary in his book Andhra Pradesh Tourism, Vanarulu-Avakashalu.
-Dr. P. Siva Shankara Reddy (2002) and Dr. D. Satyanarayana (2014), has highlighted the flora and fauna and ecotourism destination in their books 'Perspective of Tourism in Andhra Pradesh' and Telangana lo Kotha Vihara Sthalalu.
-According to their views, this Wildlife Sanctuary is one of the prime ecotourism destinations in Telangana.
+Dr. E. Siva Nagi Reddy (2001), has mentioned about the unique features of this National Park in his book Andhra Pradesh Tourism, Vanarulu-Avakashalu.
+Dr. P. Siva Shankara Reddy (2002), has highlighted the attractiveness of this ecotourism destination in his book 'Perspective of Tourism in Andhra Pradesh'.
+According to his view, this National Park is one of the prime ecotourism destinations in Telangana.